 Fire doors and compartmentation

 The aim of compartmentation is to stop or slow the spread of a fire and to enable safe evacuation to take place.
 Compartmentation can be achieved by specifying minimum wall and ceiling thicknesses and specifying fire doors.
 There is no requirement for formal compartmentation in single-household-occupancy or low-risk shared houses, provided the construction is sound.
-Larger properties will need to provide 30 minutes of fire protection, emergency lighting in communal areas, and fire safety signs.
+Larger properties will need to provide 30 minutes of fire protection and fire safety signs.

 Fire alarms and protection systems at BWS